-While this site emphasises 'in court', the Oxor Method™ is suitable for any type of presentation whether a written presentation or when you are on your feet.
+While this site emphasises 'in court', the Klevah Method™ is suitable for any type of presentation whether a written presentation or when you are on your feet.

-The Oxor Method™ combines three entirely separate business theories shown below as 'steps'.
+The Klevah Method™ combines three entirely separate business theories shown below as 'progression'.
 The result is that

 clients can present themselves, in court or anywhere else for that matter, in a pristine manner.

 (Pristine Presentations™).
 This gives a better chance of success.
 This site is not aware of any organisation that

 combines DISC theory, the Platinum Rule and Effective Presentation methods concurrently.